 A sea tour is a great way to see the Caribbean coast, but you will have to first travel to the shore to enjoy the experience.
 Akumal is where Tulum's visitors generally go to sign up for this type of excursion.

-If you simply want to spend a few hours on the water, without the cost and complications of sailing on your own you can join an excursion.
+If you're just wanting to enjoy a few hours on the open water, without the cost and complications of sailing on your own you can join an excursion.
 Wanting to know more what it's like and what's included?
 See the table that follows to obtain contact information for area excursion services.

 |Robinson Crusoe Tour||--||0.4 mi.
 (0.6 km) Southeast of Akumal||Mexico|